SauceCat/RAGS/docs/tools/RAGAS.md

 - Context Relevance: Most challenging to evaluate, with ChatGPT struggling to identify crucial information in longer contexts.

 This analysis suggests RAGAS offers a promising approach for efficient, automated RAG system evaluation.

+Overall, RAGAS offers two categories of metrics:

+1. Metrics without ground truth requirements: [These are the metrics previously discussed]
+2. Metrics requiring ground truth answers:
+    - Context Precision
+    - Context Recall
+    - Context Entities Recall
+    - Answer Semantic Similarity
+    - Answer Correctness

+These ground truth-based metrics provide additional evaluation dimensions but require human-annotated data.
+They offer a more comprehensive assessment of RAG system performance, particularly in scenarios where high accuracy is crucial and resources are available for creating annotated datasets.